8go/matrix-commander/README.md

                         meaningful in combination with option --room-create.
                         This option --topic specifies the topics to be used with the command --room-create.
+  --alias ALIAS [ALIAS ...]
+                        Specify one or multiple aliases.
+This option is only meaningful in combination with option --room-dm-
+                        create.
+This option --alias specifies the aliases to be used with the command --room-dm-create.
   -m MESSAGE [MESSAGE ...], --message MESSAGE [MESSAGE ...]
                         Send this message.
 Message data must not be binary data, it must be text.
 If no '-m' is used and no other